Past, Present & Future

 A New Library, 1996

 Twenty years after the last referendum, 77% of the voters passed a $6.95 million bond referendum to build a new library facility for West Des Moines.
 The West Des Moines Library Friends Foundation launched the Resource for Renewal campaign with a goal of $1.5 million for the expansion of the collection, enhancement of services, and updating of technology in the new library.

 In 2003, City government offices moved out when the current city hall was finished.
-The Library moved into that space, moving collections and adding a new Teen-dedicated area and study and meeting rooms.
+The Library moved into that space, moving collections and adding a new Teen-dedicated area, as well as much-desired study and meeting rooms.

 - Update the paint scheme in the library, repairing cracks, holes and dents in the wall as we go;

 - Update the carpet, using patterns and colors to make it easier to differentiate one department of the library from another;

 - Add a dedicated Young Adult/teen area on the first floor.
 Most of it will be where the library cafe’ space used to be.
 The FRIENDS FOUNDATION generously supported this effort by donating half of the cost of construction;

 - Install new cubicles and workspaces for library staff; the office furniture in staff areas was still 1996 original vintage!

 Covid-19 lockdowns hit in March of 2020, causing the library to close to the public for both health precautions and renovation safety on and off in 2020-2021.
 Nonetheless, all of the list above - and more! - was accomplished by our hardworking staff and our design and construction partners.
 Renovations were completed, on schedule, in April of 2021.
 A Reopening Celebration was held in June of 2021.